canjs/canjs/docs/can-guides/topics/testing/testing.md

 @demo demos/testing/throttled-input.html
 @codepen

-The difficulty in testing this ObservableObject is knowing when to run assertions.
+The difficulty in testing this observable is knowing when to run assertions.
 One approach to testing this code is:

 - Set the `text` property
 - Wait 500ms